AmnonOwed/P5_CanTut_GeometryTexturesShaders/README.md

 ####DynamicTextures2D
 Creating textured QUADS with dynamically generated texture coordinates

+####MultiTexturedSphereGLSL
+Applying a GLSL shader with multiple input textures to the TexturedSphere example.

 ####Texture2DAnimation
 Creating an animation by using texture coordinates to read from a spritesheet